 God made man, as revealed in that remarkable first chapter of Genesis, by conceiving him as that which expresses God.
 He endowed that man with ability to see and to hear and to feel and to know spiritual reality through utilization of divine Spirit as his Mind.
 In the second chapter of Genesis, following the first three verses, a purported record is given of the hypnotic appearance of a kind of man of whom error demands that mind shall see and feel through matter.
 With this demand it is impossible to comply except in the illusion of finite mind's dream.

 The work of the Christ is to expose finite mind as a dreamer and its supposititious existence as its dream.
 As this exposure is accomplished in the consciousness of any individual, that individual, in the words of the Revelator, sees "a new heaven and a new earth."
 He sees wholeness where incompleteness had seemed to be, achievement where failure had seemed to be, love where hate had seemed to be, life where death had seemed to be.
-The pronouncement of the Revelator (Revelation 21:1); "And I saw a new heaven and a new earth; for the first heaven and the first earth were passed away; and there was no more sea" is not an abstraction nor a description of things to come.
+The pronouncement of the Revelator (Revelation 21:1): "And I saw a new heaven and a new earth: for the first heaven and the first earth were passed away; and there was no more sea" is not an abstraction nor a description of things to come.
 He had not passed, as Mrs. Eddy puts it, the transitional stage in human experience called death, but he already saw a new heaven and a new earth.
 Emphatically, Mrs. Eddy makes her point for the comfort of you and me right now.
 Hear her words (Science and Health, p.
-573): "The Revelator was on our plane of existence, while yet beholding what the eye cannot see, - that which is invisible to the uninspired thought.
+573): "The Revelator was on our plane of existence, while yet beholding what the eye cannot see, — that which is invisible to the uninspired thought.
 The testimony of Holy Writ sustains the fact in Science, that the heavens and earth to one human consciousness, that consciousness which God bestows, are spiritual, while to another, the unillumined human mind, the vision is material."

 Then she proceeds to point out the Revelator's perception of the truth that God is not in some distant realm beyond the grave but is "ever with men."
 And she adds: "Thus man was no longer regarded as a miserable sinner, but as the blessed child of God."
 She could not have said more plainly that his innocence is established through spiritual perception.
 The verdict of acquittal of the sin of entertaining finite sense is accompanied by the vanishing of everything that would obstruct progress in recognizing man's dominion through eternal alignment with God.
-And the Discoverer of Christian Science then assures us: "This is Scriptural authority for concluding that such a recognition of being is, and has been possible to men in this present state of existence, - that we can become conscious here and now, of the cessation of death, sorrow and pain."
+And the Discoverer of Christian Science then assures us: "This is Scriptural authority for concluding that such a recognition of being is, and has been, possible to men in this present state of existence, — that we can become conscious, here and now, of a cessation of death, sorrow, and pain."
 No assurance is more needed or more valuable to you and me than this that Christian Science brings to men.
 It ends all fear, and the affliction, disease, desperation, and confusion that accompany fear.
 To live life that is unimpressed by death, sorrow, pain, is to discover one's self in the heaven that God made, to reach eternity without aid of the grave but through the perception of spiritual life.
 Knowledge of the possibility of this achievement here and now establishes in us a spiritual boldness, before which error flees like the coward it is.
 But error is no coward before the frightened mentality that is unpersuaded of truth.
 Unchallenged, it swells up and inflates its supposititious self for egotistic self-inspection.
 It finds itself in the fearful mentality and it struts its spurious presence because it is unopposed.